 The well-known HO model provides the classic framework to analyze the effects of the entry of new labor abundant countries in international product markets.
 The integration of new labor abundant countries in international product markets can be portrayed as an increase in the size of the production possibility frontier of labor-intensive products.
 The consequence is straightforward as it consists in the change in slope of the isorevenue, that reflects the reduction of the relative price of labor intensive products and the increase of the relative price of capital intensive products, and a new international division of labor with the reduction of the equilibrium output of labor intensive products manufactured in capital abundant countries and their higher levels of specialization in capital intensive products.
 The prices of the labor intensive goods decrease sharply and the price of capital intensive goods exhibits a minor increase.
 Because of factor cost equalization, wages in advanced countries should decline while capital user costs should increase towards a global average.

 Figure 1 represents the classical overlapping of the production possibility frontiers of two trading countries or groups of countries before and after globalization.
+Note that there are two production possibility frontiers, one for the capital abundant countries and one for the labor abundant countries and that the intercepts on the vertical and horizontal axis identify respectively the maximum amount of capital intensive and labor intensive goods that can be produced by the two groups of countries.

 On the vertical axis the intercept of the production possibility frontier of capital abundant countries identifies the maximum amount of capital intensive Y goods that can be produced while the intercept on the horizontal axis identifies the maximum amount of labor intensive X goods that labor abundant countries, named T, can produce; the intercept of the production possibility frontier of labor abundant countries identifies the maximum amount of capital intensive Y goods that can be produced.
 The intercepts on the horizontal axis identify the maximum amount of labor intensive X goods that labor abundant countries and capital abundant countries respectively can produce.
 The tangency with the isorevenue identifies the equilibrium conditions for the two trading countries: before globalization they are S and R.

 Figure 1 shows the standard effects of the entry of new labor abundant countries in international product markets that reshapes of the production possibility frontier of the group of labor intensive countries and consequently the slope of the isorevenue: the new equilibrium solutions F and V replace the old equilibrium solutions R and S, respectively in the capital and labor abundant countries.